7 Poems About Getting Older

 You can do what you want, you have paid your dues.

-With age comes wisdom we didn't have when we're young
+With age comes wisdom we didn't have when we were young

 And dreams that have gone unsung.